News

 Operational discipline around physical security, cooling, redundancy, labeling, lifecycle handling and automation is what makes facilities usable at scale.

-That distinction matters as AI market excitement can encourage simplified narratives focused on chip supply or server counts while overlooking facility operations.
+That difference changes the story as AI market excitement can encourage simplified narratives focused on chip supply or server counts while overlooking facility operations.

 Global Context